Fx64b/fx64b.dev/content/projects/flashcard-app.md

 - Statistics dashboard gets slow with large amounts of review history
 - AI flashcard generation can be slow for large documents
-- Mobile performance could be better on older devices
+- Mobile performance could be better

 ### Feature Limitations